andyeske/How-to-CAD-Siemens-NX/README.md

 * Learning how to use the spline tool.
 * Learning how to add a picture and sketch on it.

-**Session Activity:** Using the tools learned on Session 2, we’ll design two objects, namely:
+**Session Activities:** Using the tools learned on Session 2, we’ll design two objects, namely:
 * An MIT [Angry Beaver](https://intramurals.mit.edu/wp-content/uploads/sites/2/2019/05/intramurals-angry-beaver-1-1.png) banner.
 * A keychain of your favorite airline.